ArashRabbani/Superpixels_PNM/README.md

 ![Porosity Permeability Formation Factor](https://github.com/ArashRabbani/Superpixels_PNM/blob/main/Sensitivity%20analysis.png)

 ## Citation
 If you are using this work in your research please cite:
+<\br>
 Arash Rabbani, Superpixels pore network extraction for geological tomography images, Journal of Advances in Water Resources (2023).